Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Numerical Experiments: Details and Additional Results

-\textbf{Additional experimental result for homogeneous client data:} In \cref{fig: mnist_iid}, we present an additional experimental result for when data is i.i.d./homogeneous (i.e. we shuffle all digit pairings across the 25 clients) and $M=12$.
-We see that in the homogeneous case, (LDP) MB-SGD and (LDP) Local SGD perform almost identically, except in the high privacy regime $\epsilon \leq 1.5$ where LDP MB-SGD outperforms LDP Local SGD.
-This is consistent with the results of \cite{woodworth2020} for large $K$.
-In \cref{fig: mnist_M18}, we show an additional experiment for heterogeneous clients with $M=18$ available to communicate in each round.
-The results are qualitatively similar to the results presented in the main body for MNIST with heterogeneous clients and $M=25, 12$.
+\textbf{Additional experimental result :} In \cref{fig: mnist_M18}, we show an additional experiment with $M=18$ available to communicate in each round.
+The results are qualitatively similar to the results presented in the main body for MNIST with $M=25, 12$.

-\textbf{Limitations of Experiments:} It is important to note that pre-processing and hyperparameter tuning (and estimation of $L$) were not done in an LDP manner, since we did not want to detract focus from evaluation of LDP FL algorithms.\footnote{See \cite{abadi16, liu2019private, steinkehyper} and the references therein for discussion of DP PCA and DP hyperparameter tuning.} As a consequence, the overall privacy loss for the entire experimental process is higher than the $\epsilon$ indicated in the plots, which solely reflects the privacy loss from running the FL algorithms with fixed hyperparameters and (pre-processed) data.
+\textbf{Limitations of Experiments:} It is important to note that pre-processing and hyperparameter tuning (and estimation of $L$) were not done in a ISRL-DP manner, since we did not want to detract focus from evaluation of ISRL-DP FL algorithms.\footnote{See \citep{abadi16, liu2019private, steinkehyper} and the references therein for discussion of DP PCA and DP hyperparameter tuning.} As a consequence, the overall privacy loss for the entire experimental process is higher than the $\epsilon$ indicated in the plots, which solely reflects the privacy loss from running the FL algorithms with fixed hyperparameters and (pre-processed) data.
 Similar remarks apply for the linear regression experiments (see \cref{app: linreg details}).